Periodontal disease: Economics

 It is estimated that lost productivity due to severe periodontitis costs the global economy about US$54 billion each year.

 Other animals

 Periodontal disease is the most common disease found in dogs and affects more than 80% of dogs aged three years or older.
 Its prevalence in dogs increases with age, but decreases with increasing body weight; i.e., toy and miniature breeds are more severely affected.
 Recent research undertaken at the Waltham Centre for Pet Nutrition has established that the bacteria associated with gum disease in dogs are not the same as in humans.
 Systemic disease may develop because the gums are very vascular (have a good blood supply).
-The blood stream carries these anaerobic micro-organisms, and they are filtered out by the kidneys and liver, where they may colonize and create microabscesses.
+The bloodstream carries these anaerobic microorganisms, and they are filtered out by the kidneys and liver, where they may colonize and create microabscesses.
 The microorganisms traveling through the blood may also attach to the heart valves, causing vegetative infective endocarditis (infected heart valves).
 Additional diseases that may result from periodontitis include chronic bronchitis and pulmonary fibrosis.